wecobble/Subtitles/README.md

 ## Translations

 See the [languages](https://github.com/philiparthurmoore/Subtitles/tree/master/languages) folder for more information on using _Subtitles_ in your language.
+These are considered "Extras" and will usually be released when a version bump has happened to _Subtitles_, for example during a bug fix or enhancement round of updates.

 ## Versioning